MAGALA-RICHARD/apsimNGpy-documentations/doc/getting started.rst

 1. Manually configure the APSIM binary path.
 To do this:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In your home folder you could look for folder named apsimNGpy_meta_info './APSIMNGpy_meta_data'
      1. Locate the folder named `APSIMNGpy_meta_info` in your home directory (e.g., `./APSIMNGpy_meta_data`).
      2. Open the file `apsimNGpy_config.ini` within this folder.
      3. Modify the `apsim_location` entry to reflect your desired APSIM binary path.